 This is a fun and easy barbecue theme idea.
 You may not realize that you can grill pizza, but it’s as easy as buying or making dough, deciding on a sauce (red or white) and choosing your toppings.
 It cooks up quickly and is always a crowd-pleaser.

 Heat your grill so that you have medium-high heat on one side and medium heat on the other.
-Then, stretch out the dough, and place it directly on the grates on the hotter side (or on a pre-heated pizza stone).
-Once you see crosshatching on the bottom of the dough, flip and move to the cooler side of the grill and put on your toppings.
+Then, stretch out the dough and place it directly on the grates on the hotter side (or on a pre-heated pizza stone).
+Once you see crosshatching on the bottom of the dough, flip and move it to the cooler side of the grill and add your toppings.
 Close the grill for a minute or so to let the cheese melt.

 Though meat might be the first thing that comes to mind when one thinks of a barbecue, there are a plethora of vegetables that take well to grilling.

 One popular and easy way to grill veggies is by using skewers.
 Chop up essentially any of your favorite veggies, slide them onto a skewer and get grilling.
 Vegetables like onion, zucchini and peppers are all great options.
 If you don’t feel like breaking out the skewers, simply throw whole veggies like asparagus, mushrooms and corn on the cob right onto the grill.

 Consider making make a pesto, balsamic glaze or other dressing to season your veggies before and/or after grilling them.

 Another perfectly grill-able vegetarian option are plant-based meat alternatives, like veggie burgers, imitation beef patties and faux chicken.

 If you don’t own a fire pit or have the means of making a bonfire, you can easily make s’mores with a grill.
 If you’re looking for a healthier sweet, try grilling some fresh fruit.